bpalagi/llmeetCode/design.md

 # LLMeetCode

 > "Interviews for the modern enterprise" — LLMs allowed, and it's not just memorizing algorithms.
-> Interview aspect is the discussion around the code and problem-solving approach, not just the final submission
+> Interview aspect is the discussion around the code and problem-solving approach, not just the final submission.
+> **One chance to deploy** — like real production, you only get one shot.

 ## Overview